 I started my coaching and consultancy business in January 2019.
 I've over 25 years of experience in development and senior management roles within the public and voluntary sectors, working in the areas of education, social care and community development, including:

-10 years as a senior manager in widening participation and partnership work at the Open University in Wales
+10 years as a senior manager in widening participation and partnerships at the Open University in Wales

 8 years as an internal coach with the Open University

 4 years at Care Council for Wales, developing their Service User and Carer Participation Strategy and coordinating the development of the first National Occupational Standards for social care commissioning in Wales.

 3 years as Deputy Manager of a £3 million rural Sure Start Programme in England.

 4 years as founder and CEO of Friends for Leisure, a regional charity for disabled children and young people.

 A graduate from Swansea University, I also have an HE Diploma in Health and Social Care and Masters of Business Administration (MBA).
 I am PMQ qualified (project management), hold a professional executive coaching qualification (ILM 7) and am an NLP Master Practitioner.
 I'm accredited with the European Mentoring and Coaching Council (EMCC) at Senior Practitioner level.

 My senior management experience has given me a wealth of skills and experience that I draw on in supporting individuals and organisations.

 I have over 10 years of active coaching experience.
 As a member of the Open University's Internal Coaching Network, I undertook one off and longer term coaching assignments, supporting managers who were working in various roles across the University.
 I now work with coaching clients directly and through their workplaces.

 I live with my husband in the Welsh border town of Oswestry and have two grown up children.
 In my spare time, I enjoy walking, yoga and keeping active.
 I volunteer at our local community cinema, board guide dogs in their final weeks of training and keep chickens.